 “We used to put a screen next to every aquarium showcasing the animals within and giving the customer more information.
 While we still have that facility, we now also have a signage guide that will run from everyone’s mobile device, so as they move through the aquarium the information jumps to their phone and they can see what’s in every tank on their own device.

-“We’re using NRC codes.
+“We’re using NFC Tags.
 As you go past the signage, you just have to wave your phone, and that sign’s information jumps to your phone.

 Another thing I got a lot of feedback from past aquariums about was languages.
 We tend to do everything in English and Arabic, but then we get these enormous groups of people from other nationalities coming through.”

 This aquarium, therefore, is equipped to give all information in every common language:

 “As you go along, your mobile device is essentially speaking to you in your language, providing information about the animals as you go.”

 Hamilton uses technology effectively to engage audiences.
 At Dubai Aquarium, he installed a digital shark cage where visitors could interact with virtual sharks.

 “This time, I’m playing with video mapping,” he says.
 “There are a lot of projection systems on the journey.
 However, the projector is never aiming at a screen.
 I did a lot of panoramic artwork, and use the projectors to animate the art, which is working really well.
 It’s super cool.
 The content is so rich.”